vaporup/subtitleDB/README.md

-# a gitributed subtitle database
+# a gitdistributed subtitle database

 ## Requirements